f5devcentral/access-labs/class4/module2/lab01.rst

     |image010|

 #.
 Expand the **Baseline Customization Groups** subfolder.
-There are five mandatory customization groups created anytime a APM Per-Session Policy is created.
+There are five mandatory customization groups created anytime an APM Per-Session Policy is created.
 A Customization Group defines the look of a particualar object such as the difference between the logout page on 13.1 and 15.1.
 Not all policy-items have a customization group.
-If an agent is going to be end user facing than it will have a customization group is the easiest way to think about it.
+Any Agent that is enduser facing will have a customization group associated with it.
 That includes items such as logon pages, webtops, logout pages.
-Where as something such as a Active Directory Authentication will not have a customziation group.
+Whereas something such as an Active Directory Authentication will not have a customziation group.

 #.
 Click **bigip-create-customization group-logout**